Food is no longer just food, especially when it comes to animal protein. It's not that simple anymore.

 Quality is of the utmost importance.

-Knowing what to look for is the first step in getting the highest quality you have access to.
+Knowing what to look for is the first step in finding the best eggs to buy to optimize your health!

 Nutritional Profile of Eggs